CUCyber/presentations/linux/intro.md

 ## Short History

-* Started by Linux Torvalds
+* Started by Linus Torvalds
 * Linux is a kernel

 Note: